niplav/site/resolving.md

 acyclic tournament in `$G_c$`.
-The two acyclic tournaments with the lowest graph-edit distance (namely 3: reversing the edge `$d \rightarrow c$` (2 operations) and adding an edge between `$a$` and `$b$`) to `$G_c$` are shown in in the resolved graph.
+The two acyclic tournaments with the lowest graph-edit distance (namely 3: reversing the edge `$d \rightarrow c$` (2 operations) and adding an edge between `$a$` and `$b$`) to `$G_c$` are shown in the resolved graph.
 Note that none of them contain `$\mathit{S}_{cd}$` as a subgraph.

 ![](./img/resolving/counter_example_3.png)